#BendTheRules of successful freelancing with these 4 tips, inspired by the 4 modes of the HP x360.

 2. Take small steps toward your ultimate goal.

-Collaborating with brands like HP and producing creative and authentic content for the blog, all while managing a shop and taking on occasional calligraphy and design projects (not to mention that minor detail of a full-time job) requires revolutionary strategic planning and maximization skills.
+Collaborating with brands like HP and producing creative and authentic content for the blog, all while managing a shop and taking on occasional design project (not to mention that minor detail of a full-time job) requires revolutionary strategic planning and maximization skills.
 Sometimes weeks go by before I can muster up enough energy to take another small step in the direction of realizing my ultimate goal, but in the words of Confucius, "It does not matter how slowly you go, as long as you do not stop."

 Similarly, do not take on every project that comes your way, or you will risk adding more checkboxes to your already overwhelming to-do list with little to no satisfaction in return.
 Your time and creative energy is precious; be selective in what you commit it to.